dzuk-mutant/blockchain/list/instances/social_wiuwiu_de/social_wiuwiu_de.md

 # social.wiuwiu.de

-***last updated 2018.06.20***
+***last updated 2018.07.04***

 I made a report to the administration concerning this user (@orangecoastcollegeprivacy), who posts content that dehumanises non-binary and trans people and makes alt-light dogwhistles.

 The administration decided to not take moderation actions against this user because what this user did wasn't against their CoC.
+In short; they are unwilling to moderate this kind of behaviour.

 ### example 1